hellohaptik/docs_haptik/docs/webhooks/create-haptik-user.md

 	- name
 	- mobile number
 	- email
+	- language_code

-The User API allows you to register the user via a `POST` request to the Haptik Platform.
+The User API allows you to register the user via a `PUT` request to the Haptik Platform.

 If the user with auth_id already exists then the user details will be updated in Haptik's system automatically.